boschsauce/lightsaber/README.md

 ## Updating (via git)

-If you need to update lightsaber, you just go to where you installed lightsaber and run git pull and then rake.
+If you need to update lightsaber, go to where you installed lightsaber and run git pull followed by rake.
-You'll get a new vimrc and all the new packages and updates to those packages.
-If you made any changes that you don't want blown away then stash them via git and then just apply the stash after done updating.
+You'll get a new vimrc along with all the new packages and updates to those packages.
+If you made any changes that you don't want blown away, stash them via git and then apply the stash after done updating.

 ```
 $ cd ~/lightsaber